marcellodibello/misc/index.md

 > enactment and enforcement of laws resulting in racial
 > oppression, racial segregation, and racial discrimination

-This is, again, reasuring.
+This is, again, reassuring.
 The bill explitly states that instrucutors may cover topics such as racism, discrimination and racial oppression.
 This is far from, as the ACLU put it, a ban on "classroom discussions about race, gender, and systemic oppression".
 The potential chilling effect remains, but that is a different point.

+*UPDATE*: ACLU Florida describes in a 2022 [note](https://www.aclufl.org/sites/default/files/field_documents/aclu_fl_written_testimony_in_opposition-_hb_7_government_censorship_of_race_gender_discussions_judiciary_1.25.22.pdf) the HB7 like this:

+> HB 7/SB 148 make it an unlawful employment practice for any employer to engage in discussions, instruction, or training about race, gender, national origin, and the impacts of slavery and patriarchal systems.

+Quotations above from HB7 itself shows this isn't accurate.
+The bill itself invites "discussions, instruction, or training about race" (well, so long as they do not push divisive concepts which, as we know, are not part of DEI trainings).
+So why this misrepresentation?

 # August 7, 2024